Best Sun Shirts for Running of 2026

 Hoods

 In our opinion, a sun shirt is nothing without a good hood that can protect the back of the neck, ears, and sides of the face.
-Our favorite sun shirts had big hoods that stayed in place when running.
+Our favorite sun shirts had big hoods that stayed in place when running, even on windy ridgelines.

-Several of the testers for this guide were women who frequently ran with their hair in ponytails and hats on.
-All of the hoods in this guide easily fit over the setup, and many of them, including the Arc’teryx Taema Hoody, were big enough to fit over a bike helmet as well.
-The Black Diamond Alpenglow Hoody and Outdoor Vitals Tern Ultralight Merino Wool Hoodie had tighter fitting hoods.
+Several of the testers for this guide were women who frequently ran with their hair in ponytails and wearing hats.
+All the hoods in this guide easily fit over the setup, and many of them were big enough to fit over a bike helmet as well.
+The Black Diamond Alpenglow Hoody and Outdoor Vitals Altitude Sun Hoodie had tighter fitting hoods.

 Why Trust Us